Skip to content Skip to footer

 Introduction

-All research members of the University of Freiburg are committed to the responsible handling of research data.
-The Central Data Facility offers all research members of the University of Freiburg support in implementing university policies.
+All researchers at the University of Freiburg commit to responsible handling of research data.
+The Central Data Facility supports all researchers at the University of Freiburg in implementing the university guidelines.

 The Policy